brynnaa/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project compares U.S. bikeshare data from three cities, Washington, New York City, and Chicago.
+The project allows for users to input their desired city preferences to pull statistical data from.

 ### Files used
 bikeshare.py